 The Edible Schoolyard Berkeley (ESY Berkeley) is a one-acre organic garden and kitchen classroom for urban public school students at Martin Luther King, Jr. Middle School.
 This model program for edible education is fully funded by the Edible Schoolyard Project.
 At ESY Berkeley, students participate in all aspects of growing, harvesting, and preparing nutritious, seasonal produce during the academic day and in after-school classes.
 Students’ hands-on experience in the kitchen and garden fosters a deeper appreciation of how the natural world sustains us and promotes the environmental and social well-being of our school community.

+The Edible Schoolyard Berkeley's kitchen is an experiential learning classroom where students accompany their science and humanities teachers to experience culture, history, language, chemistry, and geography through the preparation of food.
 Students cook together with produce just harvested from the garden and eat a freshly prepared dish, sharing the fruits of their labor around a communal table.
 As they harvest, cook, and eat their way through the school year, students experience lessons that support academic learning in the classroom.

 The ESY Academy is designed to support emerging garden and kitchen programs nationwide and to strengthen resource- and information-sharing among them.
 Led by ESY Berkeley staff and guest presenters, the ESY Academy provides a five-day edible education immersion.
 Through hands-on activities, presentations, guided discussion, and curriculum-building sessions, participants learn to use tools for teaching edible education – an integrated approach to education in the garden, kitchen, and classroom.

 We are happy to host private group trainings upon request.
 Please contact Kyle Cornforth for more information.